 Diversification can be a double edged sword.
 Know yourself and your capacities to find winning business ideas.

-In 2008, lumber and log markets tanked in the wake of the US housing collapse; meat export markets were frozen after disease outbreaks for beef (BSE), chicken (avian influenza) and pork (swine / Mexican / North American / H1N1 / your name choice here flu); E. coli found in one lot of spinach and sales plummeted across North America.
+In 2008, lumber and log markets tanked in the wake of the US housing collapse.
+Meat export markets were frozen after disease outbreaks for beef (BSE), chicken (avian influenza) and pork (swine / Mexican / North American / H1N1 / your name choice here flu).
+E. coli found in one lot of spinach and sales plummeted across North America.

-Clearly there can be a high degree of risk in relying on a single commodity or market, and losing that market can be fatal to your business.
+These examples show clearly that there can be a high degree of risk in relying on a single commodity or market.
+And losing that market can be fatal to your business.
 But does diversification always make sense?
 Is it possible to weaken your business by straying from the core?
 In short, the answer is a resounding yes.

 Long before Jim Cramer was launching chairs across his set at CNBC (a kinder, gentler Cramer has since stopped this practice) I teethed my self-guided portfolio education on the sage words of Peter Lynch.
-The highly successful manager of the Fidelity Magellan Fund shared his winning investing strategies with the retail investor in “One Up on Wall Street”, one of the best selling financial books of the era.
+The highly successful manager of the Fidelity Magellan Fund shared his winning investing strategies with the retail investor in “One Up on Wall Street”.
+This is one of the best selling financial books of the era.

 Clearly, diversification can be a double-edged sword.
-Being overly concentrated entails risk, but so does straying too far from core competencies.
-There really is no clear way to know before hand (sorry, the free market never comes with guarantees), but there are some steps you can take to avoid diworseifying and give your new venture the best chance to prosper.
+Being overly concentrated entails risk.
+But so does straying too far from core competencies.
+There really is no clear way to know before hand.
+Sorry, the free market never comes with guarantees.
+But there are some steps you can take to avoid diworseifying and give your new venture the best chance to prosper.

 First, do your homework and find your niche.
 This can be done with ‘bottom-up’ approach of finding someone successfully doing what you are interested in and copying them, or through a top-down approach of studying the trends for “good ideas”, finding a new or under-served market niche that fits with your goals and capacity and building a business plan to capitalize on it.

 Look at your current production constraints, time commitments and resource needs and decide if the new work will complement or clash with it.
 Understand and be honest about your weaknesses.
 Some can be over come with education and support, but others may doom your venture.
 For example, you wouldn’t consider adding a highly service-oriented component to your enterprise such as farm bed and breakfast if you truly don’t interact well with the public.

 Pride and an exaggerated sense of determination can become your worst enemy.
 We all want to stand tall in the face of adversity and no one would be in business if they collapsed at the first road block.
-But you must remain realistic about the long-term viability of your businesses, and if the market consistently tells you that you don’t have a winner, it’s time to cut your losses and move on.
+But you must remain realistic about the long-term viability of your businesses.
+And, if the market consistently tells you that you don’t have a winner, it’s time to cut your losses and move on.